lucasmacori/blazeit.js/README.md

 Here are the possibilities:
 - server
     - port (default is 3000)
+    - express (an existing express instance.
+If not given, BlazeIt will generate one)
+    - bodyType (default is 'json', you can use 'json' or 'form')
 - database
     - hostname (default is localhost)
     - port (default is mongoDB's default: 27017)